nicole-lancaster/nicoles-news-API/README.md

 Below is some more information about the API, including how you can set it up on your local machine.

-This API is hosted on onrender.
-The live version is hosted here: https://nicoles-news.netlify.app/
+This API is hosted on onrenderhere --> https://nc-news-portfolio.onrender.com/

-This was built using test-driven-development (TDD)
+To view all available endpoints, you can make a GET request to /api or view the `endpoints.json` file in the repository.

+This API is consumed in my front-end application of view and interact with here --> https://nicoles-news.netlify.app/

 # Summary